sts10/phraze/readme.markdown

 Segments6Lining{Cubs,Elementary8Exchanges0Fourteen7Slide
 ```

 Use `-l` to specify which word list to use.
 For example, `-l l` uses the Orchard Street Long list.
+(Note that we need only 6 words from this list to meet the default minimum entropy of 80 bits.)
 ```
 $ phraze -l l
-prices-leisurely-monument-shame-taller-troupe-compulsory
+bundles-gross-whatsoever-precepts-standardized-household
 ```

 Copy generated passphrase to xclip (Linux clipboard) (Passphrase won't be printed to terminal):